Activision/cwl-data/data/README.md

 * [data-2017-08-13-champs.csv](data-2017-08-13-champs.csv) - 2017 CWL Championships played in Orlando, FL from Aug 9 - Aug 13

-## Evented Data
+## Structured Data

-Evented data is provided as nested json, and includes events such as individual kills and spawn events.
-See [Evented](evented) for details.
+Structured data is provided as nested json per game, where each game includes individual game events such as spawns and deaths.
+See [Structured](structured) for details.

 ## Definitions